gustaebel/vma-tool/README.md

 > [!WARNING]
 > *vma-tool* is in the early stages of development.
 Use at your own risk!
 VMA
-> files written with *vma-tool* may no longer be readable by Proxmox backup.
+> files written with *vma-tool* may not be readable by Proxmox backup.
+Always
-> Always check the results of *vma-tool*:
+> check the results of *vma-tool* with Proxmox's `vma` program:
 > ```sh
 > vma verify -v test.vma
 > ```